 Hospitalizations

-Measures the number of times residents are hospitalized per 1,000 days of patient care.
-Avoiding hospitalizations is critical to the physical well-being of nursing home patients.
+This datapoint measures the number of times residents are hospitalized per thousand days of patient care.
+Minimizing hospitalizations is key to the physical health of nursing home residents.

 Short-term Care: Rehospitalizations